artificialsolutions/teneoteamsconnector/README.md

 # Teneo Microsoft Teams Connector

+This Java Connector connects Microsoft Teams to a Teneo-built Virtual Assistant (VA) so the Teams messenger acts as a frontend to the Teneo engine (the VA backend).
+In this way, users can chat via Teams with a Teneo engine instead of with a real person.
+One instance of this connector can serve multiple users talking to one published Teneo engine simultaneously.
 ## Prerequisites

+### Teneo Engine

-These instructions assume your Teneo solution is published and that you know the Engine URL.
+Your bot needs to be published and you need to know the Engine URL.

+### Java

 To run the connector you need Java version 17 or higher.

-Further you will need a software make content on your `http://localhost:3978` accessible as a public URL.
-For testing purposes you can use [ngrok](https://ngrok.com).
+To run the connector locally, [ngrok](https://ngrok.com/) is preferred to make the connector available via HTTPS on port 3978.

 ## The description of the software

-The goal of this Teneo Microsoft Teams Connector is to connect Microsoft Teams to a Teneo-built Virtual Assistant (VA) so the Teams messenger acts as a frontend to the Teneo engine (the VA backend).
-In this way, users can chat via Teams with a Teneo engine instead of with a real person.
-One instance of this connector can serve multiple users talking to one published Teneo engine simultaneously.

 Teneo Microsoft Teams Connector is a Java console application.
 It requires JVM version 17 or higher.
 No firewalls etc should prevent its communication with Microsoft Bot API.